 Screen for HBV infection and test for serum immunoglobulins prior to initiation.
 Premedicate with corticosteroid and antihistamine prior to each infusion; may consider antipyretic.
 Initially 300mg by IV infusion, followed by a second 300mg infusion 2 weeks later, then subsequently as one 600mg infusion every 6 months.
 For infusion rates, duration, and dose modifications: see full labeling.

 Active HBV infection.
 History of life-threatening infusion reaction to Ocrevus.

-Monitor for infusion reactions during therapy and at least 1hr after completion; permanently discontinue if life-threatening infusion reactions occur; treat appropriately.
-Active infection; delay Ocrevus treatment until resolved.
+Monitor for infusion reactions during and at least 1hr after therapy completion; permanently discontinue if life-threatening infusion reactions occur; treat appropriately.
+Active infection: delay Ocrevus treatment until resolved.
 Discontinue if serious herpes infection occur; withhold until resolved.
 Withhold at first sign/symptom of progressive multifocal leukoencephalopathy (PML) and evaluate; discontinue if PML is confirmed.
 HBV reactivation: screen all patients for HBV; if positive HBsAg/anti-HB results, do not administer Ocrevus.
 Monitor serum immunoglobulin levels during and after therapy, until B-cell repletion, and esp. during recurrent serious infections.
 Consider discontinuing therapy in those with opportunistic or recurrent serious infections, and if prolonged hypogammaglobulinemia requires IV immunoglobulin treatment.
 Increased risk of malignancy (including breast cancer).
 Monitor for immune-mediated colitis during therapy; evaluate promptly if signs/symptoms occur.
 Complete all immunizations according to guidelines at least 4 weeks (for live or live-attenuated vaccines) or at least 2 weeks (for non-live vaccines) prior to initiation.
 Infants born to mothers treated during pregnancy: do not administer live or live-attenuated vaccines before confirming B-cell recovery; non-live vaccines may be given prior to recovery, but should consider assessment of vaccine immune response.
-Females of reproductive potential should use effective contraception during and for 6 months after last dose.
+Advise females of reproductive potential to use effective contraception during and for 6 months after the last dose.
 Pregnancy.
 Nursing mothers.

 CD20-directed cytolytic monoclonal antibody.